2023 - 2024

 African Americans and Latinos

-According to the Alzheimer’s Association, African Americans are twice as likely to develop Alzheimer’s disease when compared to Caucasians, and those individuals with Latino ethnicity are one-and-a-half times more likely.
+According to the Alzheimer’s Association, African Americans are twice as likely to develop Alzheimer’s disease when compared to Caucasians, and those individuals with Latin heritage are one-and-a-half times more likely.
 It is extremely important for the quality and accuracy of our data and conclusions that we include participants from all different backgrounds in this study.

 Sources